awsdocs/aws-cur-user-guide/doc_source/detailed-billing.md

 AWS recreates the DBR multiple times a day, overwriting the report\.
 When AWS overwrites a report, the line items might be in a different order than they were in the previous report\.
 A final report is created at the end of the month\.
 For the following month, AWS creates a new report file instead of overwriting the final report from the previous month\.
 Reports for previous months remain in your S3 bucket until you delete them\.

-For information on how to migrate your DBR to AWS CUR, see [Migrating From Detailed Billing Reports to Cost and Usage Reports](detailed-billing-migrate.md)\.
+For information on how to migrate your DBR to AWS CUR, see [Migrating from Detailed Billing Reports to Cost and Usage Reports](detailed-billing-migrate.md)\.

-## Understanding Unused Reservation Costs<a name="unused-reservation-costs"></a>
+## Understanding unused reservation costs<a name="unused-reservation-costs"></a>

 AWS Cost and Usage Reports \(AWS CUR\) can be leveraged to better understand unused RI costs\.
 Here’s four scenarios showing how\.